vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/22_puruShamedha_manasarapuruSha_vAstupuruSha.md

 Human figure underneath temple in Kandhar

-This remarkable structure may be half a millennium later than the Manasarapuruṣa—dating from the Rāṣṭrak¯uṭa period—and lacks the latter’s sophistication, but it more clearly reflects the literary idea of the Vāstupuruṣa.
+This remarkable structure may be half a millennium later than the Manasarapuruṣa—dating from the Rāṣṭrakūṭa period—and lacks the latter’s sophistication, but it more clearly reflects the literary idea of the Vāstupuruṣa.
 A conspicous agreement between both figures is the direction of head and legs: northwest/southeasṭ

 Curdi